|

 prospective cohort study - Public Health Nutr.
 2005 Oct;8(7):912-9 -

-"Our data suggest that diets with
+"Our data suggest that diets with high glycaemic

-premenopausal women and postmenopausal women who use hormone replacement
+postmenopausal women who use hormone replacement therapy"

 -